-- 73. Obtain from management the latest financial report and compare it with the financial information being reviewed or with that for comparable periods from the preceding year. - 74.
-Enquire about events after the reporting date that would have a material effect on the financial information under review and, in particular, enquire whether: - (a) any substantial commitments or uncertainties have arisen subsequent to the reporting date; - (b) any significant changes in the share capital, long-term debt or working capital have occurred up to the date of enquiry; - (c) any unusual adjustments have been made during the period between the reporting date and the date of enquiry.
+- 73. Obtain from management the latest financial report and compare it, where appropriate, with the historical financial information being reviewed or with that for comparable periods from the preceding year. - 74.
+Enquire about events after the reporting date that would have a material effect on the historical financial information under review and, in particular, enquire whether: - (a) any substantial commitments or uncertainties have arisen subsequent to the reporting date; - (b) any significant changes in the share capital, long-term debt or working capital have occurred up to the date of enquiry; and - (c) any unusual adjustments have been made during the period between the reporting date and the date of enquiry.